liyong31/liyong31.github.io/README.md

 ## News
 <!-- Your news content goes here -->
 <!-- First 5 news items -->
+**April 2, 2025**
+Our paper titled "Accelerating Markov Chain Model Checking: Good-for-Games Meets Unambiguous Automata" has been accepted to CAV'25.
+This is joint work with Soumyajit Paul, Sven Schewe and Qiyi Tang.

+**Jan 25, 2025**
+Our paper titled "Planning with Linear Temporal Logic Specifications: Handling Quantifiable and Unquantifiable Uncertainty" has been accepted to ICRA'25.
+This is joint work with Pian Yu, Dave Parker and Marta Kwiatkowska.

 **July 16, 2024**
 Our FM paper has been awarded *Available* and *Reusable* badges.
 Check out our [artifact](https://zenodo.org/records/12528885) and [paper](pdf/FM2024.pdf).